Mrnt/OctoPrint-FlashForge/README.md

 - Print directly from Cura via OctoPrint to SD card or direct (see warning on previous item).

-\* May be issues with FlashForge Finder II, Guider II, Guider IIs - please report with debug log files (see below for how to enable debugging).
+\* May be issues with FlashForge Finder II, Guider II, Guider IIs - these printers do not support relative positioning so when you create your Printer Profile in OctoPrint you will need to go to the "Axes" tab and select "G91 Not Supported".
+If you still experience issues when using the controls please report with debug log files (see below for how to enable debugging).

 ## Install